michelelaporta/hydra/README.md

 The idea

-Control your hydroponics green house using a Raspberry PI via the Browser using NodeJS, Socket.IO and pi-gpio MongoDB.
+Control your hydroponics green house using a Raspberry PI via the Browser using NodeJS, Socket.IO and pi-gpio, MongoDB.

-USE AT YOUR OWN RISK wrong connections can cause damage to your RaspberryPI.
+USE AT YOUR OWN RISK wrong wires connections can cause damage to your RaspberryPI.

 # Arm vs x86

 In order to develop there a flag for arm vs x86

-To run into RaspberryPI manually add the following dependencies to package.json:
+To run into RaspberryPI manually add the following dependencies to package.json (if not present):

     "node-dht-sensor": "0.0.8",
     "i2c": "https://github.com/polaris/node-i2c"